MENU

 Symptoms to suspect cecum cancer include dizziness, tachycardia, general weakness, discolouration of faeces and rectal bleeding.
 Usually, aching and constant pain in the right lower abdomen accompanies carcinoma of the cecum.

-Oncology: bowel cancer is one of the most common gastrointestinal tumours.
+Oncology: Bowel cancer is one of the most common gastrointestinal tumours.
 For the prevention of pathology, doctors recommend monitoring the state of your health, as well as carrying out colonic irrigation.